 Positioning, as a concept has been around for decades, however just because you know WHAT positioning is, doesn’t mean you understand HOW to do it.

 The closest we have ever come to a template for creating positioning is The Positioning Statement.
 It’s a fill-in-the-blanks exercise where you create a single phrase that encapsulates what your offering is all about relative to your competition.
 The template usually looks something like this:

-I’ve blogged about my deep hatred of this tool before so I won’t re-hash my case against it but here’s a summary of why you shouldn’t do one:
+I’ve blogged about how the positioning statement sucks before so I won’t re-hash my case against it but here’s a summary of why you shouldn’t do one:

 1/ This exercise assumes great positioning is magically locked inside your head and you simply have to write it down.
 The truth is that every product can be positioned in multiple different ways and which one you choose has a massive impact on your business.
 The positioning statement exercise encourages you to assume there is only one way to position your offering (a dangerous assumption).

 2/ The output of this exercise is an awkward franken-statement ofgobbledygook that cannot be easily shared, understood or remembered by the teams who need to use it.
 Like other totally useless business exercises — it is completed and never, ever referred to again.
 The exercise is, at best, a waste of time.

 3/ Creating a positioning statement gives you the false sense that you are “done” doing positioning and you can move on to worrying about other things.
 Markets change as companies, technologies, and buyers change.
 Great positioning often becomes weak over time.
 Positioning cannot be a “one and done” exercise.

 A Better Way to Do Positioning